yannick-zipf/results-h4a/results-for-handball4all/readme.txt

 * Hide columns in standing table.
 * Create timetables for leagues and teams.
 * Highlight your team in standings and timetables.
+* Create a list of next matches for one or more teams.
 * Activate or deactivate individual shortcodes without disturbing your remaining content.
 * Remove default CSS if you want to style the items yourself.